VIN1902/learning-html-css/css/01-intro.md

   <button class="card__button card__button--primary">Buy Now</button>
 </div>
 ```
+- Well you'll be using a framework which will generate classes and ids with its own naming convention in professional settings.
+So just read it.

 # Tips
 - View website left-to-right instead of top-to-bottom when deciding layout or CSS breakdown.